varigence/docs/bimlflex/metadata-editors/linked-service-adf-oracle.md

 ---
 uid: linked-service-adf-oracle
 title: Configuring an ADF Linked Service Connection for Oracle
+summary: Documentation on how to configure ADF Linked Service Connection for Oracle with required fields, connection strings, and links to additional information
 ---
 # Configuring an ADF Linked Service Connection for Oracle